CynthiaP7/Brewery-Project1-Group6/README.md

     Tae Chung, Developer(Dev), (index.html, CSS, Javascript)

 # Installation
+    Access the website by typing in its address in the address bar.
+No installation required.

+# Usage

+    This brewery API is designed to find up to 50 different breweries across the USA.
+    To use this website, locate the search bar.
+To assist, we have placed a warm-gold sign labeled "'Search Breweries Here' directly above it.
+    After you have CORRECTLY typed in a state's name, press the 'Discover' button to find breweries in that state.
+After, press one of the red pins on the map for the name and address of that brewery.

 # Development: 1

     First Cynthia Pian laid the groundwork by setting up the repository for our website, https://github.com/CynthiaP7/Brewery-Project1-Group6.
 Then, Developer Tae set up the basic code for the index.html, while Develoepr Emmanuel did the same for CSS and Javascript.
     And then the Trio found the geolocation and brewery APIs.

 # Development: 2